-- 1. Expand the SEAS website to include a menu and calendar of available DEI trainings. - 2.
-Centralize a repository of DEI resources - 3.
-Work with SEAS leadership to explore the option of having a DEI requirement for staff that is reflected in a more elevated way in the annual review process. - 4.
-Provide DEI aligned and dynamic multimedia Case Studies. - 5.
-Develop a process to consult with SEAS units to outline their DEI goals and how they aspire to infuse it into their work (for individuals and teams).
+- Utilize SEAS newsletters to include a calendar of available DEI training, both within SEAS and externally. - 2.
+Centralize a repository of DEI resources. - 3.
+Provide DEI aligned and dynamic multimedia Case Studies. - 4.
+Work with SEAS leadership to explore the option of having a DEI requirement for staff that is reflected in a more elevated way in the annual review process. - 5.
+Explore a process to consult with SEAS units to outline their DEI goals and how they aspire to infuse it into their work (for individuals and teams).

-- Revamped and expanded DEI webpages. - Creation of a DEI resource repository that sees increased utilization over time. - More holistic support opportunities for DEI goal setting for staff and faculty. - Increased number of staff and faculty participating in U-M or SEAS DEI courses or training activities.
+- Expanded DEI professional development content publicized. - Creation of a DEI resource repository that sees increased utilization over time. - More holistic support opportunities for DEI goal setting for staff and faculty. - Increased number of staff and faculty participating in U-M or SEAS DEI courses or training activities.